 The above rule requires listed companies to report certain information in a single identifiable section of their annual financial reports.
-The Company confirms that all such reporting applied to only non-applicable events for the year to 31 March 2015.
+For the year ended 31 March 2016 only one item of this information applies - disclosure concerning the issue of shares - and this is covered by note 13 (share capital).